Andrejkf/solution_advanced_lane_finding/report_template.md

 #### 1. Provide an example of a distortion-corrected image.

+After applying distortion correction to the chess board images I saved the camera matrix and distortion coefficients in a

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]